mapbender/mapbender-documentation/en/elements/editing/datamanager.rst

 The element Data Manager is similar to the :ref:`digitizer`.
 However, Data Manager only works with nonspatial data, i. e. you can not create geometries.

-Data Manager can be used to maintain reference tables for example a table with contact information.
+Data Manager can be used to maintain reference tables, for example a table with contact information.

 Setup
 -----

-The Data Manager needs access to a database where the editable tables are.
+Data Manager needs access to a database where the editable tables are.
 You have to define a new database configuration to be able to connect with.
 Read more about this under :ref:`yaml`.

 Configuration example
 ---------------------

 The definition of the Data Manager is done in YAML syntax in the textarea configuration at schemes.
-Here you define the database connection, the editable table, the attribute form.
+Here you define the database connection, the editable tables, the attribute form.

 .. hint:: If errors occur in the database, fields or form, various error messages will appear.
 Here, the productive environment will only give a general error message.
 If you want to see the exact error, you should call the page as development environment.
 Find more under :ref:`environments`.